I wrote this post about the inequities facing women in 2014. Unfortunately, it’s all still true!

-You’ll have to forgive me if I’m cranky about Mother’s Day.
-Once again the world will be draped in its annual pink haze, but I’m not feeling it.
+You’ll have to forgive me if I’m cranky about Mothers Day.
+Once again marketers will drape the world in pink, but I’m not feeling it.

-One reason I’m cranky — Mother’s Day is another working Sunday, with the addition of a whole lotta cultural baggage that doesn’t have a thing to do with Jesus.
-Still, the baggage can’t be ignored because it packs a wallop for a lot of folks.
-I have another post about church celebrations on Mother’s Day.
+Mothers Day is another working Sunday — plus a whole lotta cultural baggage that doesn’t have a thing to do with Jesus.
+Still, the baggage can’t be ignored and it makes the day heavier.
+(I have another post about church celebrations on Mother’s Day.)

-~ legislators pass harsh laws about female reproductive organs (did you know there are also male reproductive organs?) (that’s an old link but there are hundreds more recent ones, especially as of 5/3/22 when the news leaked about the Supreme Court overturning Roe v.
+- legislators pass harsh laws about female reproductive organs (did you know there are also male reproductive organs?) (that’s an old link but there are hundreds more recent ones, especially as of 5/3/22 when the news leaked about the Supreme Court overturning Roe v.
 Wade)

 Go ahead, paint the world pink for a day.
 I’ll wait.
 Sooner or later brunch will be over and you’re going to need something from the women who are holding up the world.
 Then let’s talk about the inequities facing women.